AJMansfield/Intelligence-Core-Public/kttu02.md

   although you like to think they're impressed with your strength and speed, as the stacks of tubers beside you grow.

-Eventually, as the sun reaches its zenith, one of the workers &mdash; possibly the crew's foreman &mdash;
+Eventually, the sun reaches its zenith, and one of the workers &mdash; possibly the crew's foreman &mdash;
   calls a break.

 The dozen or so laborers congregate by the trailer,